CamilaCamacho/impressions_per_duration_snapchat_political_ads/README.md

 # Analyzing Success of Snapchat Political Ads by Number of Impressions for Duration
+Exploring [Snapchat's Political and Advocacy Ads Library](https://www.snap.com/en-US/political-ads/) data to find if there is any relationship between timing and number of impressions of political and advocacy advertising on Snapchat.

 ## Initial Business/Industry Question:
 * Can you predict the number of impressions for an advertisement for any of the years of given data?